tattianDrag64/distributed-applications-se/course-work/Implementations/README.md

 - 📅 View upcoming seminars by topic and date
 - 🎯 Advanced search
 - ↕️ Sort and paginate book listings
-- 📊 View available copies
+- 📊 View available copies and ratings of loans and users
 - 📅 Reserve product online

 ### 🔒 For Admins Only